 - “DO IT YOURSELF” rollmark: some kits in the 19000 – 20500 serial range have a ‘DO IT YOURSELF’ rollmark on the barrel to the left of the caliber rollmark.

-- Gold, chrome, or brass accents: within the type 3 range kits are often found with chrome or ‘gold’ plated grips assemblies and / or ejectors.
+- Gold, chrome, or brass accents: within the type 3 range, kits are often found with chrome or ‘gold’ plated grips assemblies and / or ejectors.
 Some use the brass ‘fast draw’ trigger guard.

 - Factory finishes on kits: It’s somewhat casually assumed that all Great Western kit packages were sold in the white, without finish.
-This was actually quite often not the case, they were frequently sold with a finish, though in any event the kits did still require assembly.
-Early, Great Western would polish and blue / nickel the kit for $5 if the customer choose that upgrade option.
+This was actually quite often not the case.
+They were frequently sold with a finish, though in any event the kits did still require assembly.
+Early, Great Western would polish and blue / nickel the kit for $5 if the customer chose that upgrade option.
 At the end, the kits were polished and blued, though crudely / haphazardly.
 Later year (1961+) kit examples with deficient blue or nickel jobs were probably all done by the Great Western factory rather than by the amateur buyer / assembler of the kit.

 - Fast Draw kits: These probably exist, but the collector community seems to lack for an example with a 0 or GW0 kit prefix.
 They were advertised late in the company’s operation, so it may be that those Fast Draw kits sold then did not have a kit prefix indicator (see Type 4 kit variant note).